 Fred Turner, the McDonald’s chairman of the board, was adamant about wanting a chicken item, and it was he who proposed boneless, bite-sized pieces of chicken.

-In 1981, McDonald’s Chicken McNuggets made their debut, quickly becoming a new favorite McDonald’s menu item.
+In 1981, McDonald’s Chicken McNuggets made their debut, quickly becoming one of the popular McDonald’s menu items.

 5. McDonald’s Almost Stuck with the Onion Nuggets

 Since Ray Kroc and Rene Arend had difficulties coming up with the right chicken recipe, Kroc nearly gave up on the plan and had Arend focus on the Onion Nuggets as a different alternative to their burgers.

 The Onion Nuggets made it onto the McDonald’s menu in the late 70s, and at first, it was a hit.

 However, when the Chicken Nugget made its debut, the Onion Nuggets were removed from the menu completely.

 6. Chicken McNuggets Were Already an Idea Before McDonald’s Popularized Them

 It’s true that McDonald’s is commonly credited with inventing chicken nuggets, but that credit isn’t entirely valid.